Published Jun 5, 2025

 Public Preview: We will begin rolling out early June 2025 and expect to complete by late June 2025.

-General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out early July 2025 and expect to complete by late July 2025.
+General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out early July 2025 and expect to complete by late August 2025 (previously late July).

 How this will affect your organization: